shaynekasai/v-fetch/README.md

 - API change: added a new `sendAs` parameter.
 Set to `json` to send JSON payload. `form` to send traditional form data.
 - Tests: starting to add more tests for helpers

-#### 1.1.0
+#### 1.0.0
-- Added more options to update and set model values
-- Improved examples
+- Initial release, technology implmenetation and preview

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->